July Revolution (Ecuador): Background

-Crisis

-The crisis would come after 1918.
-From then on, the post-war depression reduced demand —mostly from the United States and Europe—, with the consequent drop in exports.
+In the years after 1918, the post-war depression reduced demand from the United States and Europe, with the consequent drop in exports.
 By 1924, the favorable situation had changed, and Brazilian production (11.2%) relegated Ecuador to second place (6.6%).

-The Julian coup was against the liberal State established since the Revolution of 1895.
+The July coup was against the liberal State established since the Revolution of 1895.
 Social disenchantment with the hegemony of oligarchic liberalism began to manifest clearly during the 1910s.
 The end of radical liberalism and the assassination of former president Eloy Alfaro (1912) and his main lieutenants had given way to General Leónidas Plaza and the succession of the governments of Alfredo Baquerizo Moreno, José Luis Tamayo and Gonzalo Córdova.
 Under his mandates, the cocoa economy and a monetary and financial regime continued to prosper —beginning with the first gold standard (1900–17), the suspension of convertibility (1914) and the inorganic over-issuance of banknotes— through which he enthroned his hegemony the “bankocracy”.
 Policies of a "plutocratic liberalism" that had consolidated the banking predominance of Guayaquil, while marginalizing the interests of the incipient working class.

 Perpetuated in power according to the fraudulent electoral system of the time, despite trying, neither the organic political-military forces nor the social movements had managed to change the course of the liberal regime.
 The 1913 uprising led by Carlos Concha, later devolved into war, failed in its attempt to revive radicalism; as he would do years later, on September 6, 1924, led by Jacinto Jijón y Caamaño, who called on the conservatives to take up arms.
 For their part, the socialist organizations were just taking shape — the party would appear, precisely, during the Revolution — and the labor movement, although it showed signs of its vigor in a first general strike in November 1922, its actions ended up being repressed without regard, like that month in Guayaquil or against the indigenous people of the Leyto hacienda, on September 1923.

 Likewise, the hypothetical support of the Army was at least improbable.
 The high command and large military, involved and due to the policy of the regime, were in charge of maintaining and guaranteeing order.
 Not surprisingly, the July movement would do without them; it would be carried out precisely by young officers to whom, among other things, promotions and career opportunities were closed.